vasilislenis/G-Anchor/README.md

 The pipeline maps a newly sequenced genome (assembled in scaffolds) on a reference genome in a fast way and without the need of a super computer.
 Instead of aligning the whole reference genome against the scaffolds of the target genome, it maps the Highly Conserved Elements (HCE) up to the target scaffolds and uses them as anchor points in order to put the scaffolds in the right order.

 ### Availability:
-G-Anchor pipeline is available for any Linux and macOSX distridution.
+G-Anchor pipeline is available for any Linux and macOSX distribution.
 Download the appropriate zipped file for your system and unzip it:
 ```
 tar -xvzf G-Anchor_LINUX_RELEASE_V1.0s.tar.gz